October 9, 2024

 What makes Bellatrix shine so bright?

-How can you see Bellatrix with your own eyes?
+How can you see with your own eyes?

 Conclusion